dgaydukov/cert-aws/sa/files/sa.md

 LAG (Link Aggregation Groups) - ability to order multiple direct connect ports and manage them as single larger connection (max number is 4 ports, port types should be the same, all 1GB, or all 10GB).
 LAG connections operate in Active/Active mode.
 DXG (Direct Connect Gateway) - grouping of VGW (virtual private gateways) and VIF (private virtual interfaces).
 Multi-account DXG allows to associate up to 10 VPC (from different accounts) or up to 3 Transit Gateway.
 Direct Connect and DCG support both 1500 and 9001 MTU (you can also modify it if you need).
 DX VIF - you have to create one of the following VIF to start using dx:
-* private - access vpc using private IP
+* private - access private instances inside vpc using their private IP
-* public - access all aws public services using public IP.
-If you want to use vpn over dx you have to create this VIF.
+* public - access public aws services (like s3) using their public IP
-* transit - access vpc Transit Gateway associated with dx Don't confuse 3 links:
+* transit - access vpc Transit Gateway associated with dx Each DX by default create 2 virtual interfaces public & private.
+Don't confuse 3 links:
 * VPC PrivateLink - expose aws services (except s3/dynamoDb who are using gateway endpoint) or private ec2 to vpc in the same or other aws account, by adding eni inside vpc for exposed service.
 If you have 3 vpc and ec2 in each of them, and you want to connect these 3 ec2 you can use either PrivateLink or vpc peering.
 PrivateLink is better solution, cause it allows you to connect only these 3 ec2, without exposing all other services from these vpc to each other.